timmooore/COEN390-HydroHomie/README.md

 4. **Documentation:**
    - Keep the README and documentation up-to-date.
    - Document any changes to the Git workflow for team reference.

-5. **Issue Tracking:**
-   - Reference relevant issues in commit messages and pull requests.
-   - Use issues to discuss and plan new features or bug fixes.